Authentic Paella Recipe: A Flavorful Spanish Delight 🇪🇸🍲

 A dish for everyone:

 In the past, paella was cooked by men.
 Meanwhile, women took care of household chores.
-Yes, the paella preparation, outdoors was seen as a sign of virility.
+Indeed, the paella preparation, outdoors, was seen as a sign of virility.

 A Controversial Recipe: